satishPujars/DataBox-DIsk-Recurring-Order/README.md

 https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-scheduled-function

 II.
-Download OrderData.json File and update fields then upload it in newly created Function.
+Download OrderData.json File and update fields then upload it in newly created Function root directory.

 How to get field values which is in OrderData.json from Azure Portal